Skip to content

 Which is better to live in, Kochi or Trivandrum?

 Kochi’s InfoPark often hosts more events than the Trivandrum TechnoPark, but both are great.
 A special vibe hits you when you leave the mainland and enter Mattanchery.
 Mattanchery hosts a ton of things found nowhere else in Kerala.
-The Jew Street, the Synagogues, the Judaism temples, the Jain temples and many churches enlighten this mystical and mesmerising place.
-Many Bengali workers also influence Kochi’s culture found here.
+The Jew Street, the Synagogues, the Judaism temples, the Jain temples, and many churches enlighten this mystical and mesmerising place.
+Many Bengali workers also influence Kochi’s culture here.
 Because Kochi has many businesses, many people from different states stay in Kochi.
-They all contribute their culture to make Kochi a splendid mix of different faiths and beliefs.
+They all contribute their culture to making Kochi a splendid mix of different faiths and beliefs.

 Kochi also has a very high Christian population, which makes a Kochi Christmas worth every dime.
-Active, energetic youngsters rally the streets, writing down “Happy New Year” on the roads as firecrackers light up the New Year’s Eve sky; people celebrate the year’s end on their apartment’s rooftops with the finest New Year cakes and bottles of whiskey; couples romancing around the river-side Marine Drive; and people going nuts in 5-star hotel rooftop-parties spread across Kochi make Kochi the best party place in Kerala.
+Active, energetic youngsters rally the streets, writing down “Happy New Year” on the roads as firecrackers light up the New Year’s Eve sky; people celebrate the year’s end on their apartment’s rooftops with the finest New Year cakes and bottles of whiskey; couples romancing around the river-side Marine Drive; and people going nuts in 5-star hotel rooftop parties spread across Kochi make Kochi the best party place in Kerala.
 I could go on and on, but I assume you get the picture.

 See?

-Everything that makes Kochi different to Trivandrum is their difference in cultures.
+Everything that makes Kochi different from Trivandrum is their difference in cultures.
 There are pros and cons to them both.
 Law and order are more strictly enforced in Trivandrum, while Kochi has a much better waste management programme.

 Kochi has many fast-food restaurants, but Trivandrum has better schools and colleges.
 Trivandrum is the capital city and is thus never going to die.
 In contrast, Kochi solely relies on the businesses on its land, and we all know that business cities only last for a while.

 Temples are surprisingly open on Onam and other festivals in Kochi.
-In contrast, Trivandrum, home to the world’s richest temple and the temple that holds a Guinness Record, has temples overcrowded with people on festive occasions.
+In contrast, Trivandrum, home to the world’s richest temple and the temple that holds a Guinness World Record, has temples overcrowded with people on festive occasions.

-Kochi, in all its modern glory, stays at the pinnacle of business and entrepreneurship with its special economic zone, while an entirely new phase of development is happening in Trivandrum with 6-lane express highways (compared to the 4-lane stretch in Kochi), larger shopping malls (LuLu Trivandrum is supposed to larger than the iconic LuLu Kochi) and dozens of high-rise buildings.
+Kochi, in all its modern glory, stays at the pinnacle of business and entrepreneurship with its special economic zone, while an entirely new phase of development is happening in Trivandrum with 6-lane express highways (compared to the 4-lane stretch in Kochi), larger shopping malls (LuLu Trivandrum is supposed to be larger than the iconic LuLu Kochi), and dozens of high-rise buildings.

 So, ultimately, Kochi or Trivandrum?
 It depends on who you are and what you’re doing.